This page contains information about the building consent process and explanation of the stages involved.

 Initial fees are calculated and payable at the time of application.
 The calculation is a deposit and further charges may be incurred if additional time is required to process the application or if extra inspections are carried out through the building process.

-Additional fees for the processing of an application will be invoiced when granting the building consent and be sent with the building consent.
-Fees for inspections carried out additional to those paid for at the time of application will be invoiced either as the project commences or at the time that application is made for a Code Compliance Certificate.
+Additional fees for the processing of an application will be invoiced when granting the building consent.
+Fees for inspections carried out, additional to those paid for at the time of application, will be invoiced and must be paid before Code Compliance Certificate will be issued.

 Follow the links below to see our Schedule of Fees and Charges or the Building Fees Calculator.